-This course enables students to gain practical skills in traditional art methods alongside contemporary art media.
-The course will focus on the exploration of ideas and experimentation.
-Students will develop confidence working with a range of art media including pencil, paint, ink and various other materials.
-Students will use 2D and 3D art techniques; these include drawing, painting, print making and sculpture to complete their own unique works.
-Students will be introduced to major artworks with an emphasis on those that have played a role in Art History.
-Assessment will include a folio of practical work, a visual diary, visual analysis, self-evaluations, class notes and class discussions.
+Students gain practical skills in traditional art methods alongside contemporary art media during the Visual Art course as it focuses on the exploration of ideas and experimentation.
+During the course, Students develop confidence working with a range of art media including pencil, paint, ink and various other materials.
+They use 2D and 3D art techniques, including drawing, painting, print making and sculpture to complete their own unique works.
+Students are also introduced to major art works with an emphasis on those that have played a role in Art History.

+Students are assessed on a folio of practical work, visual diary, visual analysis, self-evaluations, class notes and class discussions.